yansenhan/Awesome-NLP-From-Deep-Learning-to-NLP/README.md

-# Awesome NLP: From Dummies To Experts
+# Awesome NLP: A Curated List of Papers for New NLPer
 > This repo. records a number of papers that I finished reading when starting my NLP.
 They are great materials bridging the gap between Deep Learning and NLP.
 > I really recommend new NLPer to read those paper as a start in NLP.